trimstray/the-practical-linux-hardening-guide/README.md

 - _Comments_ helps you figure out what you can change or add to the _solution_
 - _Useful resources_ provide deeper understanding

+If you do not have the time to read hundreds of articles (just like me) this multipurpose handbook may be useful.
+This handbook does not get into all aspects of GNU/Linux hardening.
+I tried to put external resources in many places in this handbook in order to dispel any suspicion that may exist.

+I did my best to make this guid a single and consistent (but now I know that is really hard).
+It's organized in an order that makes logical sense to me.

+Do not treat this hardening guide as revealed knowledge.
+You should take a scientific approach when reading this document.
+If you have any doubts and disagree with me, please point out my mistakes.
+You should to discover cause and effect relationships by asking questions, carefully gathering and examining the evidence, and seeing if all the available information can be combined in to a logical answer.

+I create this handbook for one more reason.
+Rather than starting from scratch in, I putting together a plan for answering your questions to help you find the best way to do things and ensure that you don't repeat my mistakes from the past.

+So, what's most important:

+- ask a questions about something that you observe
+- do background research
+- do tests with an experiments
+- analyze and draw conclusions
+- communicate results (for us!)

 ### Okay.
 Let's start, 3, 2, 1...
 STOP!

 Making major changes to your systems can be risky.